rishik-ashili/resume-builder/README.md

 The tool helps you optimize your resume's content to achieve a high ATS (Applicant Tracking System) score by aligning it with the keywords and requirements of a job description.

-*(A placeholder image.
-You can replace this with a real screenshot of your running application.)*

 ## Features